Brandling Junction Railway: Brandling's private railway

-The Brandling brothers' individual powers that they had acquired under their Act of Parliament were transferred to a public company, the Brandling Junction Railway company, on 14 September 1835 (under an Act of 7 September 1835).
+The Brandling brothers' individual powers that they had acquired under their act of Parliament were transferred to a public company, the Brandling Junction Railway Company, on 14 September 1835, under the Brandling Junction Railway Company Act 1836 (6 & 7 Will.
+4. c. lvii) of 7 June 1835.

 The Brandling Junction Railway

 The Brandling Junction Railway Company now made an agreement with the Newcastle and Carlisle Railway Company (on 19 February 1836), whereby it paid £9,000 to the Newcastle and Carlisle Company for certain powers, and the N&CR agreed to the abandonment of the proposed Gateshead, South Shields and Monkwearmouth Railway.
 The Brandling Junction would form a junction with the Newcastle and Carlisle Railway at the point where it intended crossing the Tyne (presumed at this stage to be close to Gateshead) and to re-lay the old Tanfield Waggonway to Tanfield Lea Colliery, and to build the line planned by the Blaydon Gateshead and Hebburn company to Jarrow and to form shipping places there.

 The wayleave system was firmly entrenched in the area at the time, and the brothers did not apply to purchase land, but to use wayleaves, for which they had arranged contracts, paying £2,069 annually.
 In the following year the brothers obtained the incorporation of a company (as opposed to their personal rights) to undertake the work; on 7 June 1836 the Brandling Junction Railway was incorporated.
 The wayleaves were now valued at £3,434 which the company paid the brothers, so that they acquired a 70% mark-up.

 The Newcastle and Carlisle Railway had been authorised to build its line 1829, but the directors has spent many years revising the route by which their line would enter Newcastle.
 In fact they decided that their first approach should be to Redheugh on the Gateshead side of the River Tyne; Redheugh was on the river bank between the present day King Edward VII Bridge and the High Level Bridge.
 The N&CR opened its line to Redheugh on 1 March 1837.